-While in this thesis the focus was in NAT64 as a translation mechanism, there are a variety of different approaches, some of which we would like to portray here.
+While in this thesis we focus on NAT64 as a translation mechanism, there are a variety of different approaches, some of which we would like to portray here.

 2.4.1 Stateless NAT64

 Stateless NAT64 describes static mappings between IPv6 and IPv4 addresses.
 This can be based on longest prefix matching (LPM), ranges, bitmasks or individual entries.
 NAT64 translations as described in this thesis modify multiple layers in the translation process: